benj12/Mafia-Detected/README.md

 # Mafia-Game

-# Going to make a command line interface game first, then after that make a website version of the game.
+# Basically finished a command-line version of this game.
+# The way the game works:

+# You need 4-15 players, each player is randomly assigned a role (mafia, doctor, detective)